Wixom, Michigan: Government

+Federal, state, and county legislators

-Downtown development
+Downtown Development

-The downtown area of the city is being developed with a new main street area on Pontiac Trail by the city offices called the Wixom Village Center.
+The downtown area of the city was developed with a new main street area on Pontiac Trail by the city offices called the Wixom Village Center.
 This was a $200 million project.
 The Village Center includes a pedestrian plaza, restaurants, and service shops.
-The residential development called Tribute of Wixom will contain 600 units that include ranch-style condos, town houses, and single-family homes.
+The residential development called Tribute of Wixom will contains 600 units that include ranch-style condos, town houses, and single-family homes.
 The project was postponed in 2008 and construction did not begin again until 2014.